chpoit/utsushis-charm/PATCHNOTES.md

 # Patch Notes
+- 1.8 (July 27th 2022)
+  - Added experimental non 16:9  support
+    - Only tested with 21:9

+# Older patch notes
+- 1.7.1 (July 25th 2022)
+  - The updater now displays information from the latest update
+  - Fixed the download of new app language files not present in the executable, but present online.
 - 1.7 (July 8th 2022)
   - Added level 4 slot support (#35)
   - Fixed restarting the app after setting a different game language (#34)